hoytech/quadrable/README.md

     $ quadb export
     H(?)=0x1c8aff950685...,world

+This output indicates that the value is known, as well as the hash of the key, but not the key itself.

-It is slightly more efficient to not store keys in the database, so for large databases where enumeration is not needed, it might be advisable.
+It is slightly more efficient to not store keys in the database, so this should be done for large databases where enumeration is not necessary.

 ## Command-line

 The `quadb` command can be used to interact with a Quadrable database.
-It is very roughly modeled after `git`, so it requires sub-commands to activate its various functions.
+It is loosely modeled after `git`, so it requires sub-commands to activate its various functions.
 You can run `quadb` with no arguments to see a short help summary and a list of the available sub-commands.

 ### quadb init

 Before you can use other commands, you must initialise a directory to contain the Quadrable database.
 By default it inits `./quadb-dir/`:

     $ quadb init
-    Quadrable directory init'ed: ./quadb-dir/
+    quadb: init'ing directory: ./quadb-dir/

 You can specify an alternate directory with the `--db` flag:

     $ quadb --db=$HOME/.quadrable init
-    Quadrable directory init'ed: /home/doug/.quadrable/
+    quadb: init'ing directory: /home/doug/.quadrable/

 Or the `QUADB_DIR` environment variable:

     $ QUADB_DIR=/path/to/quadrable quadb init
-    Quadrable directory init'ed: /path/to/quadrable
+    quadb: init'ing directory: /path/to/quadrable

 ### quadb status

-The status command shows you some basic information about your current database tree:
+The status command shows some basic information about your current database tree:

-    $ quadb init
+    $ quadb status
     Head: master
     Root: 0x0000000000000000000000000000000000000000000000000000000000000000 (0)

 *Head* is like your current branch in git, and can be thought of as a symbolic link that is updated to point to the latest version of the tree as it is modified.
 The default head is `master`.
-Quadrable doesn't call these links "branches" because it has a concept of branches internally, and this would confuse the code too much.
+Quadrable doesn't call these links "branches" because it has a separate concept of branches, and reusing this term would confuse the code too much.

 *Root* is the hash of the root node in your database.
 Provided the hash function is cryptographically secure, this is a globally unique identifier for the current state of the tree pointed to by your head.
 For an empty tree, [a special all-zero value](#sparseness) is used.

 The number in parentheses after the root hash is the [nodeId](#nodeid).
-This is an internal value used by Quadrable and is shown here for informational purposes only.
+This is an internal value used by Quadrable and is shown for informational purposes only.

 ### quadb put